-As I continued to share the realities of my life, the response never dwindled and and a friend and reader suggested publishing these posts in book form.
+As I continued to share the realities of my life, the response never dwindled and a friend and reader suggested publishing these posts in book form.
 But despite the favorable response, it was a challenge to publish each post and not allow insecurity to get the best of me.
-Here I was, publicly sharing the raw reality of my often-makeupless life through photos and words, and it terrified me.
+Here I was, publicly sharing the raw reality of my often-makeup-less life through photos and words, and it terrified me.
 In reality, I never imagined that this project would end up being published.

 I began this project because I wanted a way to be real about what I’m facing.
 This isn’t about sympathy, but about understanding; not just for me, but for those who feel misunderstood in their chronic illness and for those who desire to understand.
 This is my story, but it is not the exact story of every person in this battle.
 I have faced chronic illness as a teen and young adult, experiencing the way that it adds to the natural struggles associated with those seasons in life.
-However, I have not personally known the unique struggles of chronic illness in childhood, married life, parenthood, or other common seasons of life.
+However, I have not personally known the unique struggles of chronic illness in childhood, parenthood, or other common seasons of life.

 Chronic illness comes in many forms, through many stages of life, and affects everyone uniquely.
 The symptoms vary with each person, even if they live with the same illnesses.
-For some, their illness is a condition they’ve had since birth, for others it is a result of trauma, or atmosphere; some live without a diagnosis, others live without a cure.
-There are people on this earth who have suffered with chronic illness far longer than I’ve been alive.
+For some, their illness is a condition they’ve had since birth, for others it is a result of trauma or atmosphere; some live without a diagnosis, others live without a cure.
+There are people on this earth who have suffered from chronic illness far longer than I’ve been alive.
 My experiences are not a universal truth, but a single reality that many relate to.
 The purpose of this book isn’t to define life with chronic illness, but rather to promote communication and understanding.